neetjn/v-localize/README.md

 });
 ```

-Once your Vue app has been instantiated, the language can be changed by calling `$locale(args*)` from your Vue instance.
-This will set your desired localization in local storage and reload your current window.
+Once your Vue app has been instantiated, the language can be changed by calling `$locale(args*)` from your Vue instance or virtual node.
+This will set your desired localization in local storage and handle your decision appropriately based on your mode.

 ```html
 <button @click="$locale('en-US')">English</button>